snappyflow/opensearch-scaling-manager/docs/Scaling Manager Trouble Shooting.md

 **Solution to resolve**

-Step 1 - Add the nodes manually
+Step 1 - Add the nodes in "etc hosts" manually

 Step 2 - Update Config file